Mark Meadows loses effort to avoid arrest in Trump’s Georgia election interference case

 “Until the federal court assumes jurisdiction over a state criminal case, the state court retains jurisdiction over the prosecution and the proceedings continue,” Jones wrote in a brief order.

-The twin rulings mean Meadows and Clark must turn themselves in by the Friday noon deadline set by Willis or be subject to arrest.
+The twin rulings mean Meadows and Clark must turn themselves in by the Friday noon Eastern time deadline set by Willis or be subject to arrest.

 Jones has not yet made any ruling on their demand that their cases should eventually be moved to federal court.
 A hearing is expected next week on that issue.